farskid/framework7-scss/README.md

 This project's aim is to help developers of this framework if their choice has not been `Less` or want more options in their projects.

 This library has been created to be used in developments and open source projects.

+###Usage
+Just include `scss` folder inside your project and build it using any automating techniques such as `grunt` or `gulp` or just use the CLI to compile sass files into plain css.